microsoft/vscode-docs/docs/editor/debugging.md

 The Run view displays all information related to running and debugging and has a top bar with debugging commands and configuration settings.

-If running and debugging is not yet configured (no `launch.json` has been created) we show the Run start view.
+If running and debugging is not yet configured (no `launch.json` has been created), VS Code shows the Run start view.

 ![Simplified initial Run and Debug view](images/debugging/debug-start.png)